awsdocs/amazon-glacier-developer-guide/doc_source/creating-vaults-dotnet-sdk.md

 1. Provide request information by creating an instance of the `CreateVaultRequest` class\.

-   Amazon Glacier requires you to provide a vault name and your account ID\.
+    Amazon S3 Glacier \(Glacier\) requires you to provide a vault name and your account ID\.
 If you don't provide an account ID, then account ID associated with the credentials you provide to sign the request is assumed\.
-For more information, see [Using the AWS SDK for \.NET with Amazon Glacier](using-aws-sdk-for-dot-net.md)\.
+For more information, see [Using the AWS SDK for \.NET with Amazon S3 Glacier](using-aws-sdk-for-dot-net.md)\.

 1. Execute the `CreateVault` method by providing the request object as a parameter\.

-   The response Amazon Glacier returns is available in the `CreateVaultResponse` object\.
+   The response Glacier returns is available in the `CreateVaultResponse` object\.

 ### Example: Vault Operations Using the Low\-Level API of the AWS SDK for \.NET<a name="vault-operations-example-dotnet-lowlevel"></a>